 XCloner is a simple, free WordPress plugin that lets you create backups of your site.
 It can create “differential backups” that only include files modified after a certain date.

 You can set XCloner to create automated backups regularly.
-You can even use it to generate automatic backups before any automatic WordPress updates.
+You can even use it to generate automatic backups before automatic WordPress updates.

 Once you’ve created a backup, you can use it to restore your website or in a new location.
 This lets you duplicate your website on a new host or a new domain.